 We are exposed to fluctuations in commodity prices due to contractual agreements with component suppliers.
 In order to protect ourselves against future price volatility and, consequently, fluctuations in gross margins, we periodically enter into commodity swap and forward contracts with designated banks and other counterparties to fix the cost of certain raw material purchases with the objective of minimizing changes in inventory cost due to market price fluctuations.
 These commodity swaps are designated and qualify as cash flow hedges.
-At December 31, 2023, realized and unrealized gains and losses related to these hedges were not material to our financial statements.
+At December 31, 2024, realized and unrealized gains and losses related to these hedges were not material to our financial statements.
 We also enter into physical forward contracts, which qualify for the normal purchases scope exception and are treated as purchase commitments.
-Additional information on the physical forwards is included in NOTE 15, "COMMITMENTS AND CONTINGENCIES."
+Additional information on the physical forwards is included in NOTE 14, "COMMITMENTS AND CONTINGENCIES."

 We are exposed to market risk from fluctuations in interest rates.
-We manage our exposure to interest rate fluctuations through the use of interest rate swaps and locks.
+We manage our exposure to interest rate fluctuations through the use of interest rate swaps.
 The objective is to more effectively balance our borrowing costs and interest rate risk for current and future exposure.
 The gain or loss on the swaps as well as the offsetting gain or loss on the hedged item are recognized in current income as interest expense.
-The gain or loss on the locks is deferred and reported as a component of AOCL.
-For more detail on our interest rate swaps, see NOTE 21, "DERIVATIVES."
+For more detail on our interest rate swaps, see NOTE 20, "DERIVATIVES."